sinch/docs/docs/tutorials/tutorials-java/tutorial-java-send-sms.md

  - You have created your Sinch account
  - The right version of the JDK is installed on your computer
- - You have added the Sinch Java SDK JAR to your project

-All details of those steps are available on the [Java Getting Started page](doc:sms-java-library).
+ - You have added the Sinch Java SDK JAR to your project [Java Getting Started page](doc:sms-java-library).

 ## Send an SMS with Java